ahmadelsallab/APTOS/README.md

 - According to the NHS, 1,280 new cases of blindness caused by diabetic retinopathy are reported each year in England alone, while a further 4,200 people in the country are thought to be at risk of retinopathy-related vision loss.
 All people with diabetes should have a dilated eye examination at least once every year to check for diabetic retinopathy.

+## Why Computer Vision for DR diagnosis?

+According to the [APTOS Kaggle Comptetion home](https://www.kaggle.com/c/aptos2019-blindness-detection) page:

+_Millions of people suffer from diabetic retinopathy, the leading cause of blindness among working aged adults.
+Aravind Eye Hospital in India hopes to detect and prevent this disease among people living in rural areas where medical screening is difficult to conduct. _

+The need to AI:

+_Currently, Aravind technicians travel to these rural areas to capture images and then rely on highly trained doctors to review the images and provide diagnosis.
+Their goal is to scale their efforts through technology; to gain the ability to automatically screen images for disease and provide information on how severe the condition may be._